Flutter, an Ideal Framework for Algorithmic Art?

 Filling in the gaps and tips on using Dart

-How can improve the AX (Artist Experience)?
+How can we improve the AX (Artist Experience)?
 Flutter gives us a lot of great low level tools for drawing.
-Indeed out of the box we are not too far off the experience of something like Processing.
-We also have a bunch of great higher level components for UI such as buttons, form fields, layouts and way, way more, as this is the main intention of Flutter.
+Indeed, out of the box, we are not too far off the experience of something like Processing.
+We also have a bunch of great higher-level components for UI, such as buttons, form fields, layouts, and way, way more, as this is the main intention of Flutter.

-I tackled the same problem for the 2D Canvas Web API with Solandra so in running into this challenge I decided rather than just trying to solve for a single project I should create a library.
+I tackled the same problem for the 2D Canvas web API with Solandra, so in running into this challenge, I decided rather than just trying to solve for a single project, I should create a library.
 Hmmmm.
 At least having created a similar thing before I felt like I had a very good understanding of the goals.
-And Dart (plus Flutter) actually has a standard library and a bunch of built in features for things like 2D Maths, so it should be a lot easier this time?
+And Dart (plus Flutter) actually has a standard library and a bunch of built-in features for things like 2D math, so it should be a lot easier this time?

 For the first version I wanted to tackle the following:

-- Better Colour: Flutter only(?) supports RGB(A), this is terrible for generative uses; it is okay it you are just copying something a designer sent.
+• Better Color: Flutter only(?) supports RGB(A); this is terrible for generative uses.
+It is okay if you are just copying something a designer sent.

 Colour